Pylons/pyramid/docs/designdefense.rst

 include that can be used outside of one (such as :meth:`~pyramid.config.Configurator.add_view`, etc).

-Pyramid has a conflict detection system that will throw an error if two included externals try to add "the same" configuration in a conflicting way (such as both externals trying to add a route using the same name, or both externals trying to add a view with the same set of predicates).
+Pyramid has a conflict detection system that will throw an error if two included externals try to add the same configuration in a conflicting way (such as both externals trying to add a route using the same name, or both externals trying to add a view with the same set of predicates).
 It's awful tempting to call this set of features something that can be used to compose a system out of "pluggable applications".
 But in reality, there are a number of problems with claiming this:

 - The terminology is strained.
 Pyramid really has no notion of a plurality of "applications", just a way to compose configuration